Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 # Summary
 Study on Unity engine.

 # How to work with this stuff
 See sub-projects inside "Assets/Demo" folder
+Choose one, follow instructions of the embedded README.md

+### Notably
+* ClientServerUi - emulating client-server communication
+* Hangar - yaml configs, asset bundles, async loading
+* Portals - simple portals with look-through and teleportation

 # Current state
-* Plugins: Rider, VSCode, YamlDotNet, also custom utilities
+* Plugins: YamlDotNet, also custom utilities
 * Asset bundles: non-automatic; there is an option to emulate them in editor
 * Build scripts: for asset bundles and for the project
 * Data IO: load by url, load from asset bundles, persistent data
-* Input: abstract drag
+* Input: drag, pinch, tap
 * One level deep nested prefabs emulation using scene files and actual prefabs
 * API comments